Revisioning Gender

 Currently unavailable, and unfortunately no date known when it will be back

-This comprehensive handbook summarizes the state of gender studies, by examining the crucial research of the past decade and by encouraging thinking about how the questions central to studying gender have themselves changed.
-The book is an important step towards constructing a new analytical framework approach for the social sciences, one that calls into question disciplinary boundaries.
-The contributors illustrate how the use of gender by scholars in various and overlapping fields of study has helped alter concepts and research designs
+This comprehensive handbook attempts to summarize the state of gender studies not only by examining the crucial research of the past decade, but by encouraging thinking about how the questions central to studying gender have themselves changed.
+Building on the work started by the contributors to this volume's predecessor, (Analyzing Gender, Sage 1987), editors Myra Marx Ferree, Judith Lorber, and Beth B. Hess reflect on the advances of gender scholarship during the past decade with its emphasis on all levels of social structure from the most macro to the most individual.
+Revisioning Gender is a step, albeit a tentative one, toward constructing a new analytical approach for the social sciences, one that calls into question disciplinary boundaries and the specific agendas that may be entailed within them.
+The editors, and the contributors to this important volume, illustrate how the use of gender by scholars in various and overlapping fields of study has helped alter concepts and research designs.
+The goal of this volume is to present, and encourage, the debates that advance the study of social science.

 It is likely to become a benchmark in gender scholarship for some time to come.
 The collection addresses the recent past, and potential future, of gender analysis across a range of social issues and across traditions of social analysis.
 The 16 mainly original chapters are authored primarily by American sociologists, and many of them are well known for their expertise in the study of gender.
 In addition, and in keeping with the boundary-stretching ethos set out in the editors’ introduction, authors include prominent voices from other countries and other disciplines, as well as more recent generations of gender scholarship.
 The broader reach of this collection, in terms of generational, international and cross-disciplinary scholarship, does much to enhance its usefulness and appeal. -- Jan Siltanen, (University of Carleton) * Canadian Journal of Sociology *